douglasgreen/pagemaker/dev/doc/README.md

 * Clear organization: Guidelines for CSS, JS, and HTML code file organization are often missing.

 The lack of clear design often leads to a disordered codebase, which is challenging to maintain and enhance.

-### Benefits of PageMaker

-Our design approach offers:
-* Shared top-level responsive design templates across pages and projects.
-* Shareable medium-level widgets between pages and projects.
-* Enhanced understanding of project layout and modification procedures.
-* Fewer ad-hoc modifications and arduous bug fixes when adding or altering features.